sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 ### Step 6: Create a Unique Style for a Specific Chart

 For the final step in this example, let's consider the single stock at the top of <span class="smcp">CR</span> Magazine's list.
-Suppose we want to add distinct styles to its chart, and we only know those styles when we're generating the <span class="smcp">HTML</span>, not when we're writing the JavaScript.
+Suppose we want to add distinct styles to its chart, and we know those styles only when we're generating the <span class="smcp">HTML</span>, not when we're writing the JavaScript.
 How can we adjust the chart style if we can't modify any JavaScript?

-Sparklines lets you add special attributes directly to the <span class="smcp">HTML</span> element containing a chart.
+Sparklines let you add special attributes directly to the <span class="smcp">HTML</span> element containing a chart.
 To set the line color, for example, you need to specify the attribute `sparkLineColor`.
-The problem is, if we were to enter this attribute directly in the <span class="smcp">HTML</span>, the result would't be valid <span class="smcp">HTML</span>, because the <span class="smcp">HTML</span> specification doesn't recognize the `sparkLineColor` attribute.
-To conform to the <span class="smcp">HTML</span> standard, custom attributes need to have names that begin with the prefix `data-`.
+The problem is that if we were to enter this attribute directly in the <span class="smcp">HTML</span>, the result would't be valid <span class="smcp">HTML</span>, because the <span class="smcp">HTML</span> specification doesn't recognize the `sparkLineColor` attribute.
+To conform to the <span class="smcp">HTML</span> standard, custom attributes must have names that begin with the prefix `data-`.

-In order to use <span class="smcp">HTML</span>-compliant attribute names to refer to sparklines' custom attributes, we just need to tell the sparklines library how to find those attribute names.
+To use <span class="smcp">HTML</span>-compliant names to refer to sparklines' custom attributes, we just need to tell the sparklines library how to find those names.
 For our <span class="smcp">HTML</span>, we use the standard `data-` prefix instead of `spark` in line 4.

 ``` {.html .numberLines .line-4}
 <tr>